vaibhavchauhan-15/MindCanvas/.github/ISSUE_TEMPLATE/chore.md

 ---
 name: Chore
-about: Technical tasks, refactoring, dependencies, or maintenance
+about: Technical tasks, refactoring, or maintenance work
 title: '[CHORE] '
-labels: 'chore'
+labels: chore
 assignees: ''
 ---

 ## Description
-A clear and concise description of the chore or maintenance task.
+A clear and concise description of the chore/task that needs to be done.

 ## Motivation
-Why is this work necessary?
-How does it improve the codebase or project?
+Why is this work needed?
+What value does it add to the project?

-## Proposed Changes
+## Proposed Solution
-A clear and concise description of what you want to happen.
+What approach should be taken to complete this task?

-## Acceptance Criteria
+## Tasks
-- [ ] Criteria 1
+- [ ] Task 1
-- [ ] Criteria 2
+- [ ] Task 2
-- [ ] Criteria 3
+- [ ] Task 3

 ## Additional Context
-Add any other context or screenshots about the chore here.
+Add any other context or screenshots about the chore/task here.